bustad/bustad.github.io.lab/_posts/2021-07-10-understanding-how-music-works.markdown

 <img style="width:100%; height:auto;" src="/bustad.github.io.lab/img/posts/sonic-visualiser.png" alt="Screenshot">

-After the analysis, the free software [Dorico SE](https://new.steinberg.net/dorico/se/) by Steinberg can be used to make some notes of the findings and save to both pdf.
+After the analysis, the free software [Dorico SE](https://new.steinberg.net/dorico/se/) by Steinberg can be used to make some notes of the findings and save them to a pdf.

 <img style="width:100%; height:auto;" src="/bustad.github.io.lab/img/posts/dorico-se.png" alt="Screenshot">